erikacy/Vinder-TheWineFinder/README.md

 Description: Vinder is a wine recommending web application that allow users to receive personalized wine list based on wine preferences.
+Using a wine dataset scraped from winemag.com, feature engineered in R.

 User can select their preferences based on different wine attributes, and Vinder will generate a list of wines that user would like based in selected attributes.